Rona1d/Coursera_DS_Assignment8-4/index.md

 # A quick preliminary scan of the data reveiled variables with a lot of blanks.
 # It is therefore wise to name the blanks as 'NA' in the read.csv step
 trainset <- read.csv("HAT_traindata.csv", na.strings=c(""," ","NA"))
 valset <- read.csv("HAT_testdata.csv")
 ```

 The data in the trainset (19622 rows and 160 columns) shows a lot of colums with a lot of missing values.
-To be specific columns with more than 95% of NA's will be deleted from the dataset as they are of little use (Please consult the Appendix for more detailed information about the variables).
+To be specific, columns with more than 95% of NA's will be deleted from the dataset as they are of little use (please consult the Appendix for more detailed information about the variables).
 Note that the first 7 columns in the dataset are not providing much useful data either so those too wil be deleted.

 ```r